 We believe it is never acceptable to harm animals for the manufacturing of products.
 Therefore, we want to promote the highest standards of animal welfare throughout our supply chain and are strongly committed to the internationally recognised Five Freedoms of Animal Welfare.

 Our most used animal-derived fibre is wool.
 Wool is a beautiful, long lasting and renewable natural fibre with a low impact during its use phase.
-The environmental footprint of production is also lower than for other fibres such as Alpaca for example.
 IVY & OAK’s policy is that wool must be sourced from producers with good animal welfare and husbandry practices, which includes the requirement for the wool to be non-mulesed.
 We are actively working to have this implemented 100% in the short-term and most of our partners are already onboard.
 We also want to encourage the use of recycled wool and wool certified organic and responsible in terms of animal welfare.

 We also never use angora, exotic animal skins, down, feathers, pashmina, llama, shashtoosh, karakul, vicuna, bone and coral, and do not allow any materials that are derived from vulnerable or endangered species.
 We have never used any Mohair in our collections and are glad to see that the market reacted to the troubling animal welfare NGO reports surrounding Angora goat farms of the past years.